dinesh-coderepo/blogsite/src/blog_posts/Stanford-CS229-Machine Learning/content.md

 # Documenting the Stanford CS229 ML Course and gathering insights

-- Even though informally I have understanding of ML and Deep Learning, on recommendation from my friend starting this in-depth course and documenting the progress as part of **Build in public**
+- Although I have an informal understanding of ML and deep learning, I decided to begin this in-depth course on a friend's recommendation and am documenting my progress as part of the "Build in Public" movement.

 ##  Lecture 1 - Introduction and Linear Algebra